It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 It’s not unheard of for current brand requirements to include a minimum of 100K followers and/or 1K likes per post.

-Before you get discouraged, consider that many brands are also looking for a certain type of audience, regardless of its actual number.
+Before you get discouraged, consider that many brands are also looking for a certain type of audience, regardless of the actual number of followers.

 For example, if you have only 1,000 followers, but they are top-level hospital health professionals, then a company like Johnson & Johnson might be very interested in talking with you.